corajr/zotero-voyant-export/README.md

 ## Installation

 Locate your Zotero data directory (gear icon -> "Preferences..." -> "Advanced" tab -> "Files and Folders" -> "Show Data Directory" button).
-Copy the `Voyant.js` file into the `translators` directory, inside the data directory.
+Download the latest `Voyant.js` file from the [releases][releases] page, then move it into the `translators` directory inside the data directory.

 ## Usage